lazaratan/lazaratan.github.io/_pages/join.md

 #### **Application Process**

-**For PhD and Masters Students**:
+**For PhD and Master's Students**:
 1. **Review our research**: Familiarize yourself with our work and research directions
 2. **Prepare application materials**:
    - CV/Resume
    - Unofficial transcript
    - Brief proposal (less than 1 page) of a possible research project oriented around our lab's research direction(s)
-   - Breif explanation of why you're interested in our lab
+   - Brief explanation of why you're interested in our lab
 3. **Contact us**: Send an email with all application materials

 **For Undergraduate Students**:
-1. **Contact us**: Send an email with your CV, unofficial transcript, and a breif summary of your background and interests
+1. **Contact us**: Send an email with your CV, unofficial transcript, and a brief summary of your background and interests
 2. **Meet with us**: Discuss potential projects and fit